Skip to main content

 Tool permission policies

 MCP tools default to always_ask, which pauses the agent for human approval on every tool call.
 For autonomous operation, configure always_allow on safe tools.
 The table below shows recommended policies based on each tool’s behavior: These tools are safe for autonomous use.
-Read-only tools have no side effects; write tools like remember and resolve are core to the agent’s memory workflow.
+Read-only tools have no side effects; remember is scoped to memory persistence.

 ToolRead-onlyWhy allow